 Even if you are wearing a beanie, there is nothing quite like a pair of earmuffs to keep ears warm and toasty in the coldest weather.
-While the ears don’t exactly contribute to a major percentage of loss of body heat, they are extremely sensitive to the cold.
-Cold ears can result in chapped and sore skin as well as painful ear infections.
+While the ears don’t exactly contribute to a significant percentage of loss of body heat, they are susceptible to the cold.
+Cold ears can result in chapped, sore skin and painful ear infections.

-Wearing ear muffs is a also a good idea for the elderly who are experiencing hearing loss.
-The muffs drown out noise preventing the further deterioration of hearing in the elderly.
+Elderly folks who are experiencing hearing loss should use ear muffs with caution.
+Ear muffs may block what sounds you can hear.
 Many earmuffs for seniors are specifically designed for protection against hearing loss and not only to keep the ears warm on cold winter days.

-A great warm gift idea for seniors are earmuffs that double as headphones.
-While your ears stay warm, you can listen to your favorite music, radio station or audio books.
+A great warm gift idea for seniors is earmuffs that double as headphones.
+While your ears stay warm, you can listen to your favorite music, radio station, or audiobooks.

 7. Arm And Leg Protectors

-Arm and leg protectors are designed to prevent tears and abrasions occurring on the fragile skin of the elderly.
-These garments are loose fitting, comfortable and designed specifically with sensitive skin in mind.
-While the protective coverings may not primarily focus on warmth, they do provide an extra layer of insulation to help the elderly keep warm.
+Arm and leg protectors prevent tears and abrasions on the fragile skin of the elderly.
+These garments are loose-fitting, comfortable, and designed specifically with sensitive skin in mind.
+While the protective coverings may not primarily focus on warmth, they provide an extra layer of insulation to help the elderly keep warm.

 8. Face Masks

 Layering garments is another good way to keep the elderly warm during winter.
-Always ensure that an extra sweater or jacket is available and remember that layers can always be removed if you start getting too hot.
+Always ensure that an extra sweater or jacket is available.
+Remember that you can always remove layers if you start getting too hot.

 It is also not necessary for warm clothing to be unattractive.
-There are a wide range of trendy clothes available for fashion conscious seniors that are also designed to keep them warm.
+Trendy choices are available for fashion-conscious seniors that will keep them warm too.

-However, comfort and factors such as skin sensitivity should also be taken into consideration when choosing a winter wardrobe for seniors and clothing items that are specifically designed with warmth in mind.
+However, comfort and skin sensitivity should also be considered when choosing a winter wardrobe for seniors and clothing items designed explicitly with warmth in mind.